Check CRP value

 Can medications affect the CRP level?

-Yes, some medications can affect the CRP level.
+Yes, some medications can affect the inflammatory marker (CRP level).
 Anti-inflammatory drugs, such as corticosteroids or non-steroidal anti-inflammatory drugs (NSAIDs), can lower the CRP level.
 Before a CRP test, the doctor should be informed about all medications being taken.

 How long does it take for the CRP level to normalize after an inflammation?